awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 # Installing the AWS SAM CLI on Linux<a name="serverless-sam-cli-install-linux"></a>

+The AWS SAM command line interface \(CLI\) is supported on 64\-bit versions of recent distributions of CentOS, Fedora, Ubuntu, and Amazon Linux 2\.
+To install the AWS SAM CLI, you must extract or "unzip" the downloaded package\.
+If your operating system doesn't have the built\-in unzip command, use an equivalent\.

-Follow these steps to install and configure the prerequisites for using the AWS SAM command line interface \(CLI\) on your Linux host:
+To install and configure the prerequisites for using the AWS SAM CLI on your Linux host, follow these steps:

 1. Create an AWS account\.